DanikingRD/Estructura-I/README.md

 # C++ Assignments
-A collection of C++ manually implemented data structures and algorithms.
+A collection of manually implemented data structures and algorithms.

 ## Building with the GCC compiler
 Install gcc using your package manager e.g `sudo dnf install gcc` or `brew install gcc` if you are on macos.